I May Never Get to Heaven: Conway Twitty recording

-In 1979, the song was recorded by American country music artist Conway Twitty.
+In 1979, the song was recorded by American country music artist Conway Twitty in Studio B of Woodland Sound Studios in Nashville.
 It was released in July 1979 as the second single from his album Cross Winds.
 The song was Twitty's 22nd number one hit on the country chart.
-The song stayed at number one for a single week and spent a total of 10 weeks on the country chart.
+The song stayed at number one for a single week and spent a total of 15 weeks on the country chart.